YuriyCherniy/lzy.su/README.md

 # lzy.su #

-This site has been created to offer a new way to create and manage short URLs.
+This project has been created to offer a new way to create and manage short URLs.
 To create one, just type lzy.su/ before URL in your browser's address bar, wherever you are.

 For example: lzy.su/https://google.com and you will get short version of the URL.
 Yes it sounds unusual but if you try it out you will like it.